Mediocre Employee #2- Does the Work, but Doesn’t Want To

 The employees with a bad attitude, these are the worst of mediocre employees.
 These employees get their work done, and it’s satisfactory or maybe even good, but they do it with a scowl and a complaint.
 “Every workplace has negative people who erode morale.
 They’re not always easy to pick out of a crowd, but they can do an amazing amount of damage over time.
 Most of the time, these folks don’t make the big mistakes that call attention to themselves.
 They’re frequently pretty good at their jobs, so they’re not called on the carpet too often.
 But like a virus running in the background of a computer program, their acidic personalities eat away at the goals – and ultimately the bottom line – of the company week after week, year after year.”

 Mediocre employees are just that mediocre, but we live in a world where there are millions of great employees looking for their next role.
 Don’t settle for average employees.
-If you need help with recruiting top talent or with expanding your contingent workforce, give us a call at (650)752-6193.
-Menlo Partners Staffing, general & administrative recruiting experts for small to mid-size employers in Silicon Valley.
+If you need help with recruiting top talent call me today.